Create - Administrator account

 Administrator accounts do not use any of the settings from the account preferences page

-The new account will have an opportunity to change their password even if you set it
+The new user can change their password even if you set it manually

 Roles

-All will have at least one of these two roles available:
+At least one of these two roles will be available:

 Owner